IBM/kafka-quickstart-workshop/part1/README.md

 [Apache Kafka](https://kafka.apache.org) is a distributed streaming platform.
 It provides publish-subscribe APIs and can store and process streams of records at large scale.

-Kafka is made of the following components:
+Kafka is made up of the following components:
 - Broker: One of more brokers form a Kafka cluster
 - Producer: Client to send records into Kafka
 - Consumer: Client to read records from Kafka